 35.17 EHT SCS procedure

 The SCS Descriptor element that is included in an SCS Response frame shall not contain any Intra-Access Category Priority element, TCLAS Elements field or TCLAS Processing Element field.
 The Request Type field value in the corresponding SCS Descriptor element is reserved.
-The following fields in the QoS Characteristics element included in the corresponding SCS Descriptor element in the SCS Response frame may differ from the corresponding values in the requested SCS stream: Minimum Service Interval, Maximum Service Interval, Service Start Time, and Medium Time.
+The following fields in the QoS Characteristics element included in the corresponding SCS Descriptor element in the SCS Response frame may differ from the corresponding values in the requested SCS stream: Minimum Service Interval, Maximum Service Interval, Service Start Time, Medium Time and LLI Request.

 TGbn editor: Please update subclause 37.16 Low Latency Indication in the 802.11bn draft D0.3:

-37.16 Low Latency Indication (LLI)
+37.16 Low latency indication (LLI)

 37.16.1 General

 Low latency indication (LLI) enables a TXOP responder to inform the TXOP holder regarding its low latency needs.
-The low latency needs are related to buffered low latency traffic between the TXOP responder and the TXOP holder.
-The detailed definition of low latency needs is TBD.
+The low latency needs are related to buffered low latency traffic [#3114]from the TXOP responder for uplink delivery to the TXOP holder or for peer-to-peer delivery to a STA other than the TXOP holder. [#2624, #3351, #2634, #2387, #3343, #270] The non-AP MLD to which the non-AP STA is affiliated shall use the SCS procedure to request the use the LLI mode for SCS stream(s) delivery of indication associated with low latency traffic.
+The LLI is used to feedback buffered traffic associated to these streams.

-A STA that supports low latency indication shall have dot11LowLatencyIndicationActivated equal to true and shall set the Low Latency Indication Support field of the UHR MAC Capability Information field of the UHR Capability element to 1.
+A UHR STA that supports low latency indication may set [#433, #3899]dot11LLIOptionActivated to true and shall set the UL LLI Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1 if the STA supports reporting buffered low latency traffic for delivery to the TXOP holder, and shall set the Peer-to-peer LLI Support field of the UHR MAC capabilities information field of the UHR Capabilities element to 1 if the STA supports reporting buffered low latency for delivery to a STA other than the TXOP holder.
+A UHR STA with dot11LLIOptionActivated equal to true is called a LLI STA.

-A TXOP responder non-AP STA may indicate its low latency needs to the TXOP holder in a TBD control response frame sent to the TXOP holder if the TXOP holder has set the Low Latency Indication Support field of transmitted UHR Capabilities elements to 1.
-Upon receiving the low latency indication in the control response frame, the TXOP holder should consider the low latency indication in determining subsequent actions within the current TXOP or subsequent TXOPs.
-The subsequent actions taken by the TXOP holder after receiving the low latency indication are out of scope of the standard.
+A non-AP LLI STA that is a TXOP responder may indicate its low latency needs to the LLI TXOP holder STA in a [#2627,#2389,#2373,#3346,#3352,#3353,#2375,#1396] Multi-STA BlockAck frame sent to the TXOP holder if the TXOP holder has LLI mode is enabled.